Reading and phonics

 Children learn the English alphabetic code: first they learn one way to read the 40+ sounds and blend these sounds into words, then learn to read the same sounds with alternative graphemes.
 They experience success from the very beginning.
 Lively phonic books are closely matched to their increasing knowledge of phonics and ‘tricky’ words and, as children re-read the stories, their fluency increases.

 Along with a thought-provoking introduction, prompts for thinking out loud and discussion, children are helped to read with a storyteller’s voice.

-Through our whole class guided reading, VIPERs, we explicitly teach the skills of reading to our children.
-The ‘VIPERs’ cover the key comprehension skills which need to be taught in-line with the National Curriculum to ensure that our children become strong, confident readers.
+Through our whole class guided reading, VIPERS, we explicitly teach the skills of reading to our children.
+The ‘VIPERS’ cover the key comprehension skills which need to be taught in-line with the National Curriculum to ensure that our children become strong, confident readers.

 At KPNS we want all children to love reading and we aim to make every child a reader.
-As part of this we carefully monitor children who are in the early stages of reading and provide support in the form of daily individual lessons for children who need a little extra help with their reading and writing.
+As part of this we carefully monitor children who are in the early stages of reading and provide support in the form of daily individual reading lessons or phonics sessions for children who need a little extra help with their reading and writing.
 This is always done in partnership with the parents.

 Blaze’s Reading Lair:

 To support parents with finding that quiet time to read with your child, we have set up Blaze's Reading Lair.
 It will take place in the school dining room every day from 8:30- 8:50 (when the children will go to their classrooms).
 The back door will be open from 8:30 for parents/ grandparents and children to come and read together in the dining room.
 The children can read their own books or choose from an exciting range of books available.

 When children attend Blaze's Reading Lair they will receive a special stamp in their home/school book.
 Collect 50 stamps and get one of Blaze's special prizes.